 When you're looking for ways to include family members beyond adding them to your wedding party, selecting them as ushers is often a great choice.
 But what exactly does an usher do?

-At a more formal celebration, they will escort guests to their seats, offering an arm to female guests (especially those that are arriving alone) and leading male guests or couples to the next available seat.
-Ask if they are guests of the bride or the groom (if the couple will be having their own guests sit on their respective side) or, if seating is open, ask if the guests have a preference of which side they sit on.
+At a more formal celebration, ushers will escort guests to their seats, offering an arm to female guests (especially those arriving alone), and lead male guests or couples to the next available seat.
+They will also ask if guests are of the bride or the groom (if the couple will be having guests sit on their respective side) or, if seating is open, ask if the guests have a preference of which side they sit on.

 If ushers aren't escorting guests to their seats but merely offering guidance (for example, letting guests know that the first two rows are reserved for family), they may also hand out ceremony programs as guests arrive.

 Depending on an usher's relationship with the couple, they may also escort family members such as grandparents to their seats, either before the ceremony begins or as part of the processional.
 Ushers may also be asked to remain at the back of the venue during the ceremony to seat any guests who arrive once the ceremony has begun.

 The most important thing for an usher to do is to pay close attention during the rehearsal and ask questions if there is something that is unclear.